aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/_index.md

 ### Worksheet Level Splitting

 - **[Split an Excel file into multiple files based on worksheets](https://docs.aspose.cloud/cells/split-remote-spreadsheet/)**
-  - Each worksheet generates an independent file,
+  - Each worksheet generates an independent file
-  - Preserves formatting and formulas.
+  - Preserves formatting and formulas

   **When to use**
   - _Use case_: Distribute individual worksheets to different stakeholders.